In This Article

 #3: U-Shaped Modular Kitchens

-Also called the horseshoe kitchens since the countertop, overhead and base cabinets run along three adjacent walls.
+Also called the horseshoe kitchens, these have the countertop, overhead and base cabinets run along three adjacent walls.
 If planned well, this layout will ensure that you don’t have to walk around a lot between cabinets and appliances.
-Here’s How to Make Your U-shaped Kitchen Work for You?
+Read how to make your U-shaped kitchen work for you to know more.

 Ideal for: Big families with two to three people cooking at the same time.